-Many people think they are experts at multi-tasking while driving.
-Too often a driver thinks nothing of texting while driving – after all, they may have done it a thousand times before without incident.
-The problem is it only takes one time for a serious car accident to change your or someone else’s life in an instant.
-Just ask the mother of a young girl who lost control of her pickup truck while driving to school one day and rolled it, ending the young driver’s life.
+Many people think they are experts at multitasking while driving.
+Too often, a driver thinks nothing of texting while driving – after all, they may have done it a thousand times before without incident.
+The problem is that it only takes one time for a serious car accident to change your or someone else’s life instantly.

 Is Texting While Driving Illegal in Texas?